Last updated: April 30, 2026

 Default orbs are 3° tight and 5° wide for the synastry aspects, 1.5° tight and 3° wide for the Vertex (the Vertex is sensitive to birth-time precision), and 2° tight and 4° wide for the Hellenistic lots.
 Tighter orbs score higher.
 Conjunctions score higher than oppositions, oppositions higher than squares, hard aspects higher than soft aspects within the same category.
 Stellium overlays (three or more planets in the same overlay house) get a 1.35× multiplier because a single planet in the 12th reads as a flavor while a stellium structures the relationship.

-Vertex axis: the fated-encounter geometry most calculators skip
+Vertex axis: the fated-feeling encounter geometry most calculators skip

 The Vertex is a sensitive angle in the chart, derived from the intersection of the prime vertical and the ecliptic.
-It moves at a different rate than the Ascendant, and it operates largely below conscious awareness.
-In synastry, conjunctions to the Vertex within 1.5° orb describe meetings that arrived rather than were chosen.
-People who carry tight Vertex contacts in their synastry report being struck by their partner from the start, often in ways they could not have planned.
+It moves at a different rate than the Ascendant, and many astrologers read it below conscious awareness.
+In synastry, conjunctions to the Vertex within 1.5° orb can describe meetings that feel as if they arrived rather than were chosen.
+People who carry tight Vertex contacts in their synastry may report being struck by their partner from the start, often in ways they could not have planned.

 We surface Vertex contacts to the Sun, Moon, Mercury, Venus, Mars, Saturn, Ascendant, and Midheaven on either side of the partnership.
 Conjunctions and oppositions weigh heaviest, with squares included at lower weight.
 The Anti-Vertex (180° opposite the Vertex) is captured by the same opposition aspect.
 For a single-chart Vertex reading, see the dedicated Vertex calculator.